hadipourh/autoguess/README.md

 ## Applications

-The following sections include some of the applications of our tool running on a Laptop with the following configuration:
+The following sections include some of the applications of our tool running on a laptop with the following configuration:

 ```text
 OS: Linux 5.4.0-84-generic - Ubuntu